warreth/YMDE/README.md

 YMDE is a simple tool for downloading your music from YouTube and organizing it into a clean, tagged library suitable for media servers like Jellyfin or Plex.

-It scans your Google Takeout playlists (both JSON and CSV), downloads the audio for each track, and saves it into a structured folder format.
+It can either:

+- Process your Google Takeout playlists (JSON/CSV), or
+- Log in using your browser cookies to export your YouTube Music Liked Songs and download them.

+Both flows save audio into a structured, tagged library folder.

 **Disclaimer**: This tool is for personal, archival purposes only.
 Ensure your use complies with YouTube's Terms of Service and all applicable laws in your country.

 ## Features

-* **Process Google Takeout**: Directly handles `JSON` and `CSV` playlists from your YouTube Music export.
+- **Process Google Takeout**: Directly handles `JSON` and `CSV` playlists from your YouTube Music export.
-* **Optimized for Media Servers**: Creates a clean library structure compatible with Jellyfin, Plex, and others.
+- **Optimized for Media Servers**: Creates a clean library structure compatible with Jellyfin, Plex, and others.
-* **Parallel Downloads**: Uses `yt-dlp` with multiple concurrent downloads for speed.
+- **Parallel Downloads**: Uses `yt-dlp` with multiple concurrent downloads for speed.
-* **Embedded Metadata & Thumbnails**: Automatically tags audio files with track info and cover art.
+- **Embedded Metadata & Thumbnails**: Automatically tags audio files with track info and cover art.
-* **Automatic Playlist Generation**: Creates `.m3u8` playlist files for easy importing.
+- **Automatic Playlist Generation**: Creates `.m3u8` playlist files for easy importing.
-* **Smart Deduplication**: Avoids re-downloading tracks that already exist anywhere in your library.
+- **Smart Deduplication**: Avoids re-downloading tracks that already exist anywhere in your library.
-* **Automatic Title Cleaning**: Removes clutter like `(Official Video)` from track titles.
+- **Automatic Title Cleaning**: Removes clutter like `(Official Video)` from track titles.
-* **Optional Non-Music Trimming (SponsorBlock)**: Remove intros/outros/sponsor/selfpromo/misc segments using community data (enabled by default).
+- **Optional Non-Music Trimming (SponsorBlock)**: Remove intros/outros/sponsor/selfpromo/misc segments using community data (enabled by default).
-* **Automatic Replacement Search**: If a track fails with a "video unavailable" error, YMDE can automatically search YouTube for a likely replacement and download it instead (enabled by default).
+- **Automatic Replacement Search**: If a track fails with a "video unavailable" error, YMDE can automatically search YouTube for a likely replacement and download it instead (enabled by default).

 ## Get Started